colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

 There's not much to say for this method, it's just standard IndexDB code for retrieving objects stored into an object store.

 Now for the good part, intercepting requests.
-With the new Service Worker api, you can define a handler on the `fetch` event which will intercept all network requests on the scope path we defined inside our initialisation stage ("/partials/").
+With the new Service Worker API, you can define a handler on the `fetch` event which will intercept all network requests on the scope path we defined inside our initialisation stage ("/partials/").
 This is where our three pages live.
 So let's see the beast:

 {% highlight JavaScript %}
+{% raw %}
 this.addEventListener("fetch", function(event) {
   var mainPromise = fetch(event.request.url)
     .then(function(request) {